• Skip to primary navigation

 How To Properly Maintain A Vault Toilet

-maintaining a vault toilet
+vault toilet guide

 As these toilets are waterless, they are prone to developing bacteria and other disease-causing organisms.
 Therefore, if not emptied and sanitized regularly, they become an ideal territory for microbes to multiply.
 To ensure a vault toilet is clean and bacteria-free, it must be emptied periodically and disinfected with septic treatment products.
 Including hand sanitizer in the toilet area is also an easy way to help keep the stall space more hygienic as well.